-It has also been able to adapt seamlessly to recent market disruptions caused by the COVID-19 health pandemic, improving the efficiency of its communications across different departments, especially around sample production, which many brands have struggled to continue during restricted times.
+Fast forward to 2020, and no one could have imagined just how much the world would have changed in such a short space of time.
+But, with innovative digital solutions provided by Centric’s Outdoor PLM and 3D technology, Helly Hansen has been able to adapt to recent market disruptions caused by the COVID-19 health pandemic, improving the efficiency of its communications across different departments, especially around sample production, which many brands have struggled to continue during restricted times.

-“To start with (during the pandemic), our main issues were that we were not getting samples at all or they were months delayed.
-Centric’s 3D Connector now helps us with communication, and we can do things last minute that we couldn’t have done previously,” explains Helly Hansen designer Mhairi Bannerman, who works within the ski and sailing team on Helly Hansen’s technical garments, and is leading the adoption of 3D technology within the company.
-“For example, if a physical sample isn’t available, or we don’t want to wait weeks for a prototype to arrive, we can create a 3D version within Centric PLM™ in a matter of hours.”
+Designer Mhairi Bannerman works within the ski and sailing team on Helly Hansen’s technical garments, and is a key player in the adoption of 3D technology within the company, “To start with (during the pandemic), our main issues were that we were not getting samples at all or they were months delayed.
+Centric’s 3D Connector now helps us with communication, and we can do things last minute that we couldn’t have done previously.
+For example, if a physical sample isn’t available, or we don’t want to wait weeks for a prototype to arrive, we can create a 3D version within Centric PLM in a matter of hours,” she explains.

 How did Helly Hansen embark on their Centric PLM adventure?